 Introductions and Greetings

-A firm handshake is crucial.
+- A firm handshake is crucial.
 It conveys a sense of confidence and should always be done while standing.

 Social conversations can be awkward.
 The following are possible conversation topics:

 - Current events

 - Topics in your line of work

 Topics to avoid:

 Also, be careful not to monopolize the conversation.
 You should listen attentively so that you can effectively respond to comments and questions posed by others and give other individuals an opportunity to speak as well.

 In the business arena, your interview or networking discussion might include lunch or dinner with executives.
 One of the many ways that you can make a positive impression is to demonstrate that you have good dining etiquette.